bun-press/bunpress/memory-bank/progress.md

 13. **RSS Feed**: ✅ RSS feed plugin implemented for generating RSS feeds with configurable options.
 14. **Search Index**: ✅ Search index plugin implemented for generating a JSON-based search index for client-side search functionality.
 15. **Theme System**: ✅ Theme system implemented with support for customizable layouts and styles using Shadcn UI.
+16. **Developer Experience**: ✅ Improved CLI feedback and user experience with listr2 and chalk.

 ## In Progress